Horror Survival Game Project's icon

 https://github.com/BoQsc/Horror-Survival-Game-Project/archive/HEAD.zip

-HSG is a Zombie Sandbox Survival game.
+HSG is a Zombie Sandbox Survival game in a low poly style.

 Procedural volumetric terrain.